FxChiP/prymer/README.md

-# Prymer
+# Shapyro

 ## Introduction

-Prymer is a Python library for Python-native data templating.
+Shapyro is a Python library for Python-native data templating.
 The intent is to make (for instance) large-scale remaps easy, clear, and declarative up-front without even necessarily having the source data already available.